-The Friends of Andersonville fund an annual grant program which provides financial assistance to support original research and writing leading to interpretive works on the history of American Prisoners of War.
+For nearly a decade, the Friends of Andersonville have funded an annual grant program which provides financial assistance to support original research and writing leading to interpretive works on the history of American Prisoners of War.

 The following information will be of interest to those who desire to apply for financial assistance:

 - Academic scholars (including graduate students), independent scholars and professional and non-professional writers are encouraged to apply.

 - Awards would provide a maximum of $1,000 and can be used to offset travel expenses and other research related activities excluding large equipment purchases.